Sex & Consent

 You have the right to say no, and so does everyone else.
 If you ask someone to stop, it is important that they do so immediately.
 If they don’t, this is sexual assault.

 Remember, even if you’re unsure or just don’t feel right, you can stop.
 You don’t need to justify your decision or have a reason for stopping.
+Or as adrienne maree brown puts it: ‘no is a complete sentence’.

 Why consent matters